 Tatelman transferred to the Air Force Reserve in 1947, so he could pursue an aeronautical engineering degree.
 He received his degree just in time to be recalled to active duty in 1951.
 In the Korean War he flew Lockheed F-80 Shooting Stars and North American F-86 Sabres as part of a ground support unit.
 At the end of that conflict, he decided to make the Air Force his career.
 After an outstanding career, Tatelman retired as a lieutenant colonel, having served at the Pentagon in addition to many other assignments.

-article was written by Richard R. Bender and originally published in the May 2000 issue of Aviation History.
+This feature originally appeared in the May 2002 issue of Aviation History.
 For additional reading, try: Into The Dragon’s Jaws: The Fifth Air Force Over Rabaul, 1943, by Lex McAulay; and Warpath Across the Pacific: The Illustrated History of the 345th Bombardment Group During World War II, by Lawrence J. Hickey.

 To build your own “Dirty Dora” click here!